Estadio Maracaná (Panama)

 Estadio Maracaná is a football stadium in Panama City, Panama.
 It was inaugurated in April 2014 and has a capacity of 5,500.
 It is the home stadium of Club Deportivo Plaza Amador.
 It was named after the legendary Maracanã Stadium in Rio de Janeiro, Brazil.
-It will be used to host matches during the 2020 FIFA U-20 Women's World Cup with the country and Costa Rica.
+It would have been used to host matches during the 2020 FIFA U-20 Women's World Cup with venues in the rest of the country and Costa Rica, until that got canceled due to the pandemic shutdowns.